Screenshot 2022-04-19 at 23.13.19

 The beauty of Practical MaaS is that it exists in the here and now.
 Some transit agencies have been able to deploy Practical MaaS ticket sales in a matter of weeks.
 Rather than designing and building elaborate ticketing systems and applications from scratch, Justride’s open platform is designed to easily integrate with MaaS apps.

-• In Europe, Uber Boat by Thames Clippers launched in 2020 with tickets in the Uber app.
-In Bilbao, Spain, Lurraldebus teamed up with local provider Gertek to launch an agency-branded MaaS app.
+In Europe, Uber Boat by Thames Clippers launched in 2020 with tickets in the Uber app.
+In Bilbao, Spain, Lurraldebus teamed up with local provider Gertek to launch an agency-branded MaaS app and a few weeks ago Uber also launched with National Express West Midlands.

 In all of these examples, the main factors that convinced transit authorities to embrace Practical Maas included: